pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ---

-This tutorial is for developers and researchers interested in Galaxy, who routinely develop their own analysis in Jupyter notebooks.
-`nb2workflow` library, maintaned by the astronomy-oriented team, but is not limited to astronomy use-case.
+With the advance of python and Jupyter Notebooks, many astronomers have started using them for their data analysis pipelines.
+Therefore, members of the astronomy and data science communities have developed `nb2galaxy` -- a module of the `nb2workflow` library -- that allows for a quick and easy conversion of Jupyter Notebooks to Galaxy tools.
+Nonetheless, the use-case is not limited to astronomy, hence this tutorial is dedicated to developers and researchers interested in Galaxy, in general.

 > <agenda-title></agenda-title>
 >